mattrussi/gitlab-com-runbooks/docs/monitoring/thanos-compact.md

 Then thanos-compact is complaining that 2 or more TSDB blocks in the metrics bucket have overlapping time periods.

-We're not 100% sure why this happens, but we suspect it could be due to a race condition that is most likely to be teased out when prometheus pods are restarting frequently.
-The prometheus process will attempt to recover from WAL on the persistent volume, writing out a TSDB segment.
-The thanos-sidecar process will then try to upload these TSDB segments.
-If Prometheus crashes without completing the WAL replay, it may not know that the TSDB block write was successful.
-It then attempts to create the same block a second time.

 For each set of overlapping blocks, pull down the metadata corresponding to their ULIDs: